Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Proposed Method

 \subsection{Network Overview}

 Fig. \ref{fig:wang1} illustrates the proposed architecture, which comprises an encoder, a dual-path bottleneck, and a decoder.
 Unlike prior works that prioritize macro-level topological search \cite{yu2022dbt,abdulatif2024cmgan,lu2025explicit}, our contribution lies in redefining the fundamental computational basis to enforce global rotation equivariance.
 Magnitude and phase are treated with distinct streams maintained as real-valued and complex-valued features throughout the network, where phase stream satisfies global rotation equivariance throughout the network.
-It is achieved via two core innovations: 1) The Magnitude-Phase Interactive Convolutional Module (MPICM), which replaces standard convolution in the encoder and decoder; 2) the Hybrid Attention Dual-FFN (HADF) module which serves as the dual-path bottleneck structure.
+It is achieved via two core innovations: 1) The Magnitude-Phase Interactive Convolutional Module (MPICM), which replaces standard convolution in the encoder and decoder; 2) the Hybrid Attention Dual Feed-Forward Network (HADF) module which serves as the dual-path bottleneck structure.
+Both modules maintain separate, interactive magnitude‑phase dual streams (detailed in Sections \ref{subsection:mpicm} and \ref{subsection:hadf}, respectively).
+Here we first provide a high‑level description of the overall encoder‑bottleneck‑decoder architecture built upon these modules to give an intuitive understanding before delving into the specifics.